sebashack/rusty_proxy/README.md

 a request is proxied to a service that is temporarily unavailable, and the connection fails, the `Worker` thread will retry the request `n` times with a specific `delay`.
 The maximum number of attempts and the delay are configurable parameters.

-The `cache` module defines all of the utilities reading, writing and handling cache files.
+The `cache` module defines all of the utilities for reading, writing and handling cache files.
 Whenever a `Worker` thread determines that a given service response is cacheable, it will send a `CacheFile` to the `CacheWriter`: